dynamic612/Cloudflarebypass/README.md

 # Cloudflarebypass
-This is a pythong script that bypass cloudflare.
+This is a pythong script that bypass Cloudflare.